Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System: Results

 The histogram of the value of $\phi$ that is extracted from each CGMD and MD simulations is as shown in Fig. 4.
-First, there is a difference between CGMD simulations with and without Eq.(\ref{eq:eq_cro}) that barely shows the difference on the log scale.
+First, there is a difference between CGMD simulations with and without Eq.(\ref{eq:eq_cro}) that barely shows the difference on the log scale as shown in Fig. 4B.
 The difference is distinguished in the left side of the histogram, which indicates the range of $\phi$ with a minus sign has more population.
-The Hamiltonian affected by $\phi$ with a skewed symmetry indicates the existence of the damping effect.
-The same skewed shape is observed in the histogram from the MD simulation.
+The Hamiltonian affected by $\phi$ with skewed symmetry indicates the presence of attenuation for the same skewed shape is observed in the histogram from the MD simulation.
 The $\phi$ exists even in the conventional CGMD simulation because the particle is under the influence of the Dzhanibekov effects.
-Yet, there is no damping caused by Eq.($\ref{eq:eq_cro}$); therefore, the shape of the histogram remained in a normal distribution shape.
+Yet, there is no damping caused by Eq.($\ref{eq:eq_cro}$); therefore, the shape of the histogram remained symmetrical.